Florida Labor Attorney

 Certain laws have their own anti-retaliation protection built in.
 For example, if you complain to your employer about not receiving overtime or the proper minimum wage, you are protected by the anti-retaliation clause of the Fair Labor Standards Act.
 The damages in FLSA actions can be steep for the employer because the statute allows an aggrieved employee to recover double damages.
 In a retaliation situation, that could be two times the lost wages as a result of the termination or demotion.
 Let our Florida labor law attorneys help you.

 If you have a potential overtime or minimum wage problem, you will definitely want to consult with an attorney.
 At the very least, you will want to keep detailed records of the hours that you work.
-Many of today’s jobs are mostly computer based.
+Many of today’s jobs are predominantly computer based.
 Each time you touch a key on your computer it is possible to determine the exact time that it occurred.
 Most people log into a company intranet, or log on to the internet when they first arrive at the job.
-You could send yourself an email when you arrive in the morning, leave and come back for your break, and when you leave for the night.
-This way you can time stamp your clock in/out times.
-If your company utilizes time cards, you should try and make copies of them before you turn them in.
+There are a variety of ways to document your time.
+There are smart phone apps, you could use your phone to take pictures that show the time and date on your computer monitor, or you can use a small notebook and make contemporaneous time and date entries.
+Smart phones are a powerful tool that you can use to document things at the workplace.
+Most map and GPS apps allow you to track your location in such a way that you can time and date stamp your location throughout the workday.
+Those types of records are invaluable in wage and hour cases.
+If your company tracks your time as the law requires it to do via time cards, you should try and make copies or photograph them before you turn them in.

 Other records that are relevant in FLSA cases are pay records.
 You should keep copies of all of your pay records and match them up with your time records.
 Many employers shave time (maybe a few minutes per day) from your hours.
 However, a few minutes per day, times 50 or 60 employees, can amount to a significant amount of money over the course of several weeks or even months.
 Written job descriptions and work related memos or emails are important if you’ve been misclassified as exempt, which happens very often.
 One more time, if you feel that you are owed some type of wages, contact an attorney and find out what your rights are.